Birmingham: Cycling

 Sustrans' National Cycle Route 5 goes through central Birmingham, connecting with National Cycle Route 81 at Smethwick.
 National Cycle Route 535 from Sutton Coldfield terminates just north of Birmingham Snow Hill railway station.
 In 2021, Transport for West Midlands launched a cycle hire scheme involving over 300 bikes and 43 docking stations across the West Midlands, including central Birmingham.

 Canals

 An extensive canal system still remains in Birmingham from the Industrial Revolution.
 The city has more miles of canal than Venice, though the canals in Birmingham are a less prominent and essential feature due to the larger size of the city and the fact that few of its buildings are accessed by canal.
-The canals are mainly used today for leisure purposes; canalside regeneration schemes such as Brindleyplace have turned the canals into a tourist attraction.
+The canals are mainly used today for leisure purposes; canal side regeneration schemes such as Brindleyplace have turned the canals into a tourist attraction.

 Education

 Further and higher education

 Birmingham is home to five universities: Aston University, University of Birmingham, Birmingham City University, University College Birmingham and Newman University.
 The city also hosts major campuses of the University of Law and BPP University, as well as the Open University's West Midlands regional base.
 In 2011 Birmingham had 78,259 full-time students from all over the world aged 18–74 resident in the city during term time, more than any other city in the United Kingdom outside London.
 Birmingham has 32,690 research students, also the highest number of any major city outside London.

 University of Birmingham is one of the leading universities and research clusters in Europe.

 The Birmingham Business School, established by Sir William Ashley in 1902, is the oldest graduate-level business school in the United Kingdom.
 Another top business school in the city includes Aston Business School, one of fewer than 1% of business schools globally to be granted triple accreditation, and Birmingham City Business School.
 Royal Birmingham Conservatoire, part of Birmingham City University, offers professional training in music and acting.